josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **Rosa Dietrich:** Takeda's command ship has exploded.

-They ... they're dead.
+They ... they are dead.
 All of them.

 -- ruby covers her face